Exclusive Content

 Security and Monetisation for SDV Architecture

-This snippet from the 2025 State of Automotive Cyber Security, Connectivity & Software-Defined Vehicle Report, covers the consumer willingness to pay for SDVs and how automotive OEMs are approaching SDV monetisation.
-It also explores emerging security features designed for next-generation SDV architectures, including zone control units, advanced encryption techniques, real-time operating systems, and system redundancy.
+This snippet from the 2025 State of Automotive Cyber Security, Connectivity & Software‑Defined Vehicle Report highlights consumer willingness to pay for SDV capabilities and reveals how leading OEMs are shaping their SDV monetisation strategies.
+Read now to discover the next wave of security innovations powering future SDV architectures - from zone control units and advanced encryption to real‑time operating systems and built‑in system redundancy.

 The Latest in Automotive Regulations